jung-kurt/gofpdf/README.md

 which the internal catalogs were not sorted stably.
 Paul Montag added encoding and decoding functionality for templates, including images that are embedded in templates; this allows templates to be stored independently of gofpdf.
 Paul also added support for page boxes used in printing PDF documents.
+Wojciech Matusiak added supported for word spacing.

 ## Roadmap